 Review what your school already has in place or has done to date to meet the award criteria: you may want to use the Schools of Sanctuary audit tool to help you reflect on relevant areas of practice and identify areas for improvement.

-We also suggest starting this process by consulting with learners and parent/carers with a (forced) migration and asking them for feedback on your school’s strengths and areas to develop.
+Co-production is at the heart of all sanctuary efforts – this means centering the voices and contributions of those directly affected by these issues, people with lived experience of seeking safety.
+Schools should begin this journey by working with learners and parent/carers with a (forced) migration background to understand what they think are your strengths,, how you can develop and how they want to get involved.
 After this you can begin to put together an action plan for your school’s journey forward making sure this process is reflective, intentional and collaborative.

 As you work towards application, make sure to review the key award resources to learn how to best format your application and organise your evidence portfolio and see examples.
 Developing your application shouldn’t be a time consuming or painful process – make sure to review these resources to help you pull this together as easily and effectively as possible.